 This demo includes a simplified flow that retrieves SFDC order ID using ERP ID as a key and updates the status of that order in Salesforce.

-IBMi (AS400) is a modern, secure, stable and highly sophisticated platform that offers one of the lowest total cost of ownership for running diverse workloads.
-There are various integration options provided out of the box and available from third party vendors.
-For current or prospective Mulesoft customers, the easiest option is to leverage AS400 connector.
-It does not require any additional components to manage on AS400 or other platforms, and development teams can execute AS400 business logic and work with Data Queue messages directly from Mulesoft environments, with little to no AS400 special knowledge required.
+IBM i (AS/400) is a modern, secure, stable, and highly sophisticated platform that offers one of the lowest total costs of ownership for running diverse workloads.
+There are various integration options provided out of the box and available from third-party vendors.
+For current or prospective Mulesoft customers, the easiest option is to leverage the infoConnect.
+It does not require any additional components to manage on IBM i (AS/400) or other platforms, and development teams can execute IBM i (AS/400) business logic and work with Data Queue messages directly from Mulesoft environments, with little to no IBM i special knowledge required.

-We used AS400 Gateway for Mulesoft’s Program Call operation to directly execute the ERP program CRTORDERS from Mulesoft flow.
+We used infoConnect for Mulesoft’s Program Call operation to directly execute the ERP program CRTORDERS from Mulesoft flow.

-Program call must be defined with the correct parameters that match exactly the order, data type and size definitions of the back-end program or service program.
-Other than that, the Mulesoft developer does not have to have any knowledge of AS400 program internals or underlying database structures.
+Program calls must be defined with the correct parameters that match exactly the order, data type, and size definitions of the back-end program or service program.
+Other than that, the Mulesoft developer does not have to have any knowledge of IBM i (AS/400) program internals or underlying database structures.

-We used AS400 Data Queues for communicating the ERP change events.
-When order is changed, the ERP creates new data queue entry that contains the order ID, new status and other relevant information.
-The Mulesoft listener process retrieves the data queue entry in near real time, and calls SFDC System API to update order status.
-Once the call completes successfully, the Mulesoft process will send the order status acknowledgement message to the response data queue, to notify ERP that the event has been processed.
+We used IBM i (AS/400) Data Queues for communicating the ERP change events.
+When an order is changed, the ERP creates a new data queue entry that contains the order ID, new status, and other relevant information.
+The Mulesoft listener process retrieves the data queue entry in near real-time and calls SFDC System API to update the order status.
+Once the call completes successfully, the Mulesoft process will send the order status acknowledgment message to the response data queue, to notify ERP that the event has been processed.

-Salesforce and IBMi (AS400) are both powerful, mature and feature rich platforms that offer variety of connectivity options.
-The modern integration platforms such as Mulesoft Anypoint help decouple the systems, maximize the reuse, and reduce the niche skill requirements for connecting IBM i / AS400 to Salesforce.
-The integration developers don’t need to have a special training or experience integrating with AS400 servers, and with the help of AS400 Gateway can execute the back-end ERP business logic directly from the integration platform.
+Salesforce and IBM i (AS/400) are both powerful, mature, and feature-rich platforms that offer a variety of connectivity options.
+Modern integration platforms such as Mulesoft Anypoint help decouple the systems, maximize the reuse, and reduce the niche skill requirements for connecting IBM i (AS/400) to Salesforce.
+The integration developers don’t need to have special training or experience integrating with IBM i (AS/400) servers, and with the help of infoConnect it can execute the back-end ERP business logic directly from the integration platform.

 The source code for this demo application can be accessed here: https://bitbucket.org/infoviewsystems/as400-salesforce-demo